-One of the differences between the pulse ball and Adidas/Kinexon is the internal structure and properties thereof.
-In order to measure the force of the kick, the Adidas method requires the sensor to sample 400+ times/sec.
+One of the differences between pulse bal and Adidas/Kinexon is the internal structure and properties thereof.
+In order to measure the force of the kick, the adidas method requires the sensor to sample 400+ times/sec.
 500Hz is then needed to avoid missing the event and to have enough samples to determine the kick force.
-The issue here is the acceleration itself (3000G) exceeds the limit of the ICM20649 sensor used by Kinexon even with shock dampening measures.
-The acceleration of the ball can easily reach 3000G which is impactful for electronics to handle.
+The issue here is the acceleration itself (3000G) exceeds the limit of the sensor used by Kinexon even with shock dampening measures.
+The used sensor is the ICM20649 made by TDK, Japan.
+The acceleration of the ball can easily reach 3000G which is impactfull for electronics.
 In case of direct measurement, sensors can measure up to 30G and handle up to 10000G.

 The pulse ball sensor structure works of a different physics principle.

 Which does NOT require such a high sample rate to measure the force of a kick.

-This different approach also avoids patent infringement with Adidas.
+This different and patented approach also avoids patent infringement with Adidas.

 The limited amount of physical methods to mount sensors at the center prevents competition from entering as well.
 Some OEM's (Gengee, Sportable, Shottracker and Kinexon-Select) therefore choose to mount the sensor at the valve.
-A sensor at the valve makes Goal Line Technology-detection difficult for obvious reasons.
+A sensor at the valve makes Goal Line Detection difficult for obvious reasons.

 It is better to have the sensor at the center of the ball for such measurements like GLT.

-Below 10cm from the ground the range of the tracking sensor is reduced by about 70% (RF 'ground effect') Valve mounted tracking sensors places the sensor almost at ground level, depending on the ball orientation.
+Below 10cm from the ground the range of the tracking sensor is reduced by about 70% (RF 'ground effect') Valve mounted tracking sensors places the sensor almost on the ground, depending on the ball orientation.
 Center mounted tracking sensors are always about 10+ cm from the ground.
-With a placement of 70 cm or higher from the ground, the max range is less affected For stadium systems the max range of the Pulse ball LPS system is approx 800m using special antennas
+With placement of 70 cm or higher from the ground, the max range is normal, about 200+ meter.

+For stadium systems the max range of the Pulse ball LPS system is approx 800m using special antenna's